awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 ;
 ```

-Another way to get the same information is to run a query like the following to get the seller's balance:
+Another way to get the same information is to run a query to get the seller's balance, as shown in the following example\.

 ```
 SELECT sum(amount) FROM billing_event